 2015 – Trees and Forest Dwellers: Enchanted Lands and Creatures

-Every summer, kids from different neighborhoods meet at Woodmere to celebrate art and community.
-This year’s theme will come alive as students design and construct imaginary trees and forest creatures.
-Projects will be inspired by enchanted forests such as the Hundred-Acre Wood of Winnie the Pooh, the lands of Middle Earth in Lord of the Rings, the forests of the Brothers Grimm, the “Forbidden Forest” of The Princess Bride, and others.
-The finished artworks will be installed in Woodmere’s Children’s Garden.
+This theme came alive when students designed and constructed imaginary trees and forest creatures.
+Projects were inspired by enchanted forests such as the Hundred-Acre Wood of Winnie the Pooh, the lands of Middle Earth in Lord of the Rings, the forests of the Brothers Grimm, the “Forbidden Forest” of The Princess Bride, and others.
+The finished artworks were installed in Woodmere’s Children’s Garden.
 Woodmere is grateful to the generous supporters who have helped underwrite expenses for this program.

 2014 – Kids in Toyland

 Every summer, children from different neighborhoods meet at Woodmere to celebrate art and community.
-In keeping with this year’s theme, Kids in Toyland, we’ll design and construct oversize alphabet blocks, a magical hopscotch grid, and more.
-The finished artwork will be installed in the Museum’s Children’s Garden, adjacent to the George D. Widener studio building.
+This year’s theme was Kids in Toyland, we designed and constructed oversize alphabet blocks, a magical hopscotch grid, and more.
+The finished artwork was installed in the Museum’s Children’s Garden, adjacent to the George D. Widener studio building.
 Woodmere is grateful to generous supporters who have helped underwrite the expenses for this program.

 2013 – Fanciful Tales

 The project is organized into four weekly programs that use diverse materials to interpret a variety of Fanciful Tales.
 Each week, a new story will be the genesis of a collaborative project culminating in unique outdoor sculptures that will be installed in Woodmere’s Children’s Garden.

 The following describes each week’s focus: